 You can approach schools individually.
 Many will advertise for staff, in the press and on the websites (see links below) and sometimes on the Internships and Work experience section of our website.
 There may be a preference for the qualified, or experienced, but it is possible to find work without prior experience over the summer, especially on the activities side of the role.
-In addition you can use your initiative to track down vacancies in a variety of locations, typically South Coast resorts or in Cambridge, London, Oxford, York, Edinburgh or other such educational centres by making speculative applications and networking.

 Students should research the specifics of any job they are considering applying to so that they have a better idea of exactly what it is that they are applying to and don’t accept a job they cannot afford or will not enjoy.
 Remember that anyone can set up at TEFL course as there is no requirement for any accreditation.

 You can find out about opportunities in this sector through online advertisements on TEFL websites, recruitment agencies, in national newspapers such as those listed below, and on the websites of individual employers.
 Recruiting tends to be conducted all through the year.